 - 3.On the top of the details tab, the status changes to “Starting”.
 When you click on the >_Access tab, the message “The workspace is starting” appears.

-The workspace will be paused, so content will not be accessible and actions can no longer be performed until started again.
-There are no resources provided at this moment.
-Any work that has been saved will stay stored in the meantime.
-Storage will continue to be charged until the workspace is deleted.
+When you stop a workspace, that workspace is paused.
+Content will no longer be accessible and no actions can be performed until it is started again.
+Any work that has been saved will stay stored and storage will continue to be charged until the workspace is deleted.

-Once the Workspace is running, the Access tab should be loading the default applications.
-The default applications are defined by the start script part of the docker image.
+Once the Workspace is running, the Access loads the default applications.
+These are defined by the start script of the docker image.

 The docker images provided by Illumina will load JupyterLab by default.
 It also contains Tutorial notebooks that can help you get started.
 Opening a new terminal can be done via the Launcher, + button above the folder structure.

-NOTE: The Dockerfile commands are all run as ROOT, so it is absolutely possible to delete or otherwise interfere with an image in such a way that the image is no longer running correctly.
-The image does not have access to any underlying parts of the platform so will not be able to harm the platform in any way, but inoperable Bench images will have to be deleted or fixed.
+NOTE: The Dockerfile commands are all run as ROOT, so it is possible to delete or interfere with an image in such a way that the image is no longer running correctly.
+The image does not have access to any underlying parts of the platform so will not be able to harm the platform, but inoperable Bench images will have to be deleted or corrected.

 In order to create a derived image, open up the image that you would like to use as the basis and select the Build tab.

-- Description: The description you want to give your docker image (e.g., indicating which apps it contains)
+- Description: The description for your docker image (for example, indicating which apps it contains).

 - Code: The Docker file commands must be provided in this section.

-The first 4 lines of the Docker file should NOT be edited.
+The first 4 lines of the Docker file must NOT be edited.
 It is not possible to start a docker file with a different FROM directive.
-The most important docker file commands are RUN and COPY.
+Themain docker file commands are RUN and COPY.
 More information on them is available in the official Docker documentation.

 Once all information is present, click the Build button.
-The building can take a while.
-When the building has completed, the docker image will be available on the Data page within the Project.
+Note that the build process can take a while.
+Once building has completed, the docker image will be available on the Data page within the Project.
 If the build has failed, the log will be displayed here and the log file will be in the Data list.